 Agencies and brands can take inspiration from cleverly simple laser cut products like this.
 Finding a way to play on their debatable merits as a fashion accessory, they are a perfect example of what can be made at high volume and low cost.

 Creating promotional products ideas that show off your technical and creative skills in a fun, playful way is made even more memorable if your clients can wear it home.

-For executive gift ideas to make a lasting impression it can help to find a clever way to surprise and delight your recipient.
+For executive gifts to make a lasting impression, it can help to find a clever way to surprise and delight recipients.
 Take this example from Canadian ad agency Grey who created a memorable direct mail product that references the client’s historical association with vinyl records.

 A very basic but fully functional record player folds out from a sleeve containing the 45rpm single.
 Manually operated, the hollow space in the folded card amplifies the sound.
 According to Geoff Dawson from Grey:

 “It’s actually shocking how good the sound quality is, it took a long time of playing with different materials and designs to get the audio just right.”